 If you’re an outdoorsman and you thoroughly enjoy water sports or climbing, we suggest staying in Krabi for at least a week.

 Note: If you have Phuket on your itinerary, TAKE IT OFF.
 Phuket may have been a nice place to visit many years ago, but it is no longer the island paradise that people think it is.
 Trust me on this one.

 You can read more about why Phuket is the worst place to visit in Thailand here: Is Thailand Overrated?
 4 Disgusting Places To Avoid.

 The easiest way to get anywhere in Thailand is via motorbike.
 This will give you the freedom to go wherever you want, whenever you want.

 Motorbike rentals are readily available.
-If you cannot find a motorbike rental shop on the street, simply ask your hotel or host to connect you with a rental.
+If you cannot find a motorbike rental shop on the main street, simply ask your hotel or host to connect you with a rental.